Sosipatra

-Sosipatra (Σωσιπάτρα) was a Neoplatonist philosopher and mystic who lived in Ephesus and Pergamon in the first half of the 4th century CE.
+Sosipatra (Σωσιπάτρα) was a Greek Neoplatonist philosopher and mystic who lived in Ephesus and Pergamon in the first half of the 4th century CE.
 The story of her life is told in Eunapius' Lives of the Sophists.

-Biography

 Early life

-She was born in or near Ephesus, likely in the early 4th century CE, to a wealthy family.
+Sosipatra was born in or near Ephesus, likely in the early 4th century CE, to a wealthy family.
 When she was five years old, two men came to work on her father's estate.
 When they produced a bounteous harvest beyond all expectation, they persuaded him to hand Sosipatra, and his estate, over to their care.
 The father was told to leave home for five years, during which Sosipatra was educated by the two men in ancient Chaldean wisdom.
 When the father returned, Sosipatra was radiant in her beauty, and was said to have possessed extraordinary psychic and clairvoyant abilities.

 Philosopher

-She later married Eustathius of Cappadocia.
-Eunapius tells us that "her surpassing wisdom made her own husband seem inferior and insignificant."
+Sosipatra later married Eustathius of Cappadocia.
 Eustathius and Sosipatra had three sons, one of whom, Antoninus, became a significant philosopher and theurgist in his own right.

 After the death of her husband, she retired to Pergamon, where her skill as a philosopher made her as popular as Aedesius, who also taught philosophy there, and who became her consort; they founded a school of philosophy there.
 Eunapius tells us that after the students had attended the lectures of the Neoplatonist philosopher Aedesius, they would go to hear Sosipatra's.
 Her teachings, however, were reserved for the advanced students, or the "inner circle".

 Mystic

-Some of the stories about her life attribute her with various magical powers.
+Some of the stories about Sosipatra's life attribute her with various magical powers.
 A relative of hers called Philometer was in love with her, and cast a spell on her in order to win her love.
 She confessed her conflicting emotions to Maximus, who was a pupil of Aedesius and would later become the teacher of the emperor Julian.
 Maximus was able to detect the presence of the spell and was able to counter it with a spell of his own, defeating Philometer's intent.
 Because he was ashamed, Sosipatra was able to forgive Philometer, and later we hear of how on one occasion, when she was lecturing on the afterlife of the soul, she had a vision of Philometer in an accident, and was able to send servants to help.